How to protect your skin from the sun.

 Sweet potatoes and spinach

-Sweet potatoes and spinach, carrots, mangoes, apricots, cantaloupe and kale, are rich in beta carotene, another carotenoid that helps decrease redness in skin when it is exposed to UV light.
-Spinach is also loaded with lutein, another skin-protective carotenoid.
+Sweet potatoes, spinach, carrots, mangoes, apricots, cantaloupe, and kale are rich in beta-carotene.
+This carotenoid converts into vitamin A and helps reduce skin redness when exposed to UV light.
+Lutein is in spinach, along with another skin-protective carotenoid.

 Fatty fish